InternetFreedomFoundation/archive/content/post/supreme-court-issues-notice-to-all-the-states-uts-and-high-courts-in-pucls-application.md

 +++
-author = "Krishnesh"
+author = 'Krishnesh'
-categories = ["66A", "it act", "zombietracker", "Supreme Court", "RightToMeme", "Legal"] date = 2021-08-02T06:45:08Z
+categories = ['66A', 'it act', 'zombietracker', 'Supreme Court', 'RightToMeme', 'Legal'] date = 2021-08-02T06:45:08Z
-description = ""
+description = ''
 draft = false
-slug = "supreme-court-issues-notice-to-all-the-states-uts-and-high-courts-in-pucls-application"
+slug = 'supreme-court-issues-notice-to-all-the-states-uts-and-high-courts-in-pucls-application'
 summary = "PUCL's application seeks direction to ensure that authorities do not continue to prosecute individuals under S.66A of the IT Act, 2000.
-Supreme Court heard PUCL's application and sought responses from all State's, UT's and High Court's. " tags = ["66A", "it act", "zombietracker", "Supreme Court", "RightToMeme", "Legal"] title = "SC directs States, UTs and High Courts to reply to PUCL’s Application"
+Supreme Court heard PUCL's application and sought responses from all State's, UT's and High Court's. " tags = ['66A', 'it act', 'zombietracker', 'Supreme Court', 'RightToMeme', 'Legal'] title = 'SC directs States, UTs and High Courts to reply to PUCL’s Application'

 +++